Rainbow Mountain, Peru

 Rainbow Mountain Peru

 We know you are always looking for new adventures and unique destinations on your trip to Cusco.
-Today we introduce you to the 7 Colors Mountain.
-This marvel opens its way in the middle of the high Andean landscape and shines with its unique colors in an unsuspected contrast with the intense blue sky of the Peruvian highlands.
+Today, we introduce you to the 7 Colors Mountain.
+This marvel opens in the middle of the high Andean landscape and shines with its unique colors, in an unexpected contrast with the intense blue sky of the Peruvian highlands.

-Over time, the sediments formed layers (with different grain sizes) that today look like the strips that attract so many tourists.
+Over time, the sediments formed layers (with different grain sizes) that resemble the strips, which attract many tourists today.

-The movement of the tectonic plates in the area raised these sediments until they became mountains.
+The movement of the tectonic plates in the area raised these sediments into mountains.

-Muñoz and the Cultural Landscape Office study detail each strip’s composition according to its color.
+Muñoz and the Cultural Landscape Office study each strip’s composition in detail according to its color.

 • Pink or fuchsia: a mixture of red clay, mudstones (mud), and sand.